Help for Technical Issues

 3. Have you tried using a different web browser?

 Why should you use multiple web browsers?
-For the same reason different jobs require different tools, and different browsers can be used for different activities.
+For the same reason different jobs require different tools, different browsers can be used for different activities.

 There are many different web browsers, but the most common today are Google Chrome (recommended), Apple’s Safari, Mozilla’s Firefox and Microsoft Edge.
 Microsoft’s Internet Explorer, the once indisputable leader in browser market share, no longer receives support, as of June 15, 2022.